 As part of this, Mayors for Peace has a program to provide financial and other support to selected youth from member cities who would like to participate in the course “HIROSHIMA and PEACE” at Hiroshima City University.
 This is an intensive summer course in which students from around the world study and discuss Hiroshima and peace in English.

 Please refer to the Application Guidelines for more information, such as applicant requirements and support details.

 >Schedule of “HIROSHIMA and PEACE”

-We request each member city to widely advertise this program in their city with the Application Guidelines, gather up interested local applicants, and submit required documents by email..
+We request each member city to widely advertise this program in their city with the Application Guidelines, choose up to three applicants, and submit the required documents by email.

-Planned Number of Support Recipients: 6 from overseas member cities and 2 from Japanese member cities (8 in total)
+Number of Support Recipients: 6 from overseas member cities and 3 from Japanese member cities (9 in total)

 *One recipient per member city in principle.

 *Based on the year’s budget for this program, the Mayors for Peace Secretariat selects support recipients from those whose applications performed best in HCU’s application screening.

 Application Deadline: by 3pm, Thursday, March 12, 2020, Japan Standard Time (UTC+9)